Overview

 Q: Can I send my documents to you by email?

-No, all documentation needs to be uploaded to either the Springboard website or the UCD website, we cannot upload documents on your behalf.
+No, all documentation needs to be uploaded to the Springboard website.
+We cannot upload documents on your behalf.

 Q: I am having technical issues uploading documents to the Springboard site.